 A true virtuoso, his distinct tone, jaw-dropping technique, and harmonic daring are instantly recognizable.
 All of this, combined with his unmatched versatility, has made him one of the most recorded and influential saxophonists since 1975.

 He favored his Selmer Mark VI tenor saxophone and a highly-customized Dave Guardala mouthpiece.

-He died 13.
-January 2007 after two and a half year of battle with MDS and then Leukemia.
+He died 13th of January 2007 of the consequences of MDS and later Leukemia.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.